 They therefore established the Kelly Anne Dolan Memorial Fund to help families caring for children with serious illnesses, disabilities, and injuries.
 The Fund provides financial assistance for needs not covered by insurance, respite programs, and non-cash items to families in Pennsylvania, New Jersey, and Delaware, and advocates for and provides information to families nationwide.

-In October 2014 the Kelly Anne Dolan Memorial Fund will celebrate 38 years of operation.
+In 2014 the Kelly Anne Dolan Memorial Fund celebrates 38 years of operation.
 Our story began with one little girl and her family, but it has grown to be so much bigger than that.
-Kelly's life and loving spirit inspired a mission that has touched 23,000 families, providing hope, love, and support for children and their parents since 1976.
+Kelly's life and loving spirit inspired a mission that has touched more than 23,000 families, providing hope, love, and support for children and their parents since 1976.